Just Eat the Crust: The Home Loan Ride-Along

 I’m learning not to let the doubting thoughts run the show.
 I’m learning that I don’t need a partner to succeed or validate me.
 And honestly, if I ever do have a partner, I want one who:

-• tell me that they see me make a difference
+tells me they see me make a difference in their life and others.

 And if that partner is me right now, then I’m beautifully content with that.